The E-Rocket: Low-cost Testbed for TVC Rocket GNC Validation: System Overview

 \subsection{Structural Design}

 The \textit{E-Rocket} design prioritized material cost efficiency and availability, emphasizing the use of in-house 3D-printed components and readily available low-cost parts.
-Figure \ref{fig:scheme} presents a schematics of the \textit{E-Rocket} with some important dimensions and components identified.
+Figure \ref{fig:scheme} presents a schematics of the \textit{E-Rocket} with some important dimensions and components identified, while Table \ref{tab:parameters} displays the system mass breakdown.

 A gimbal mechanism with two rotational degrees of freedom, represented in Fig. \ref{fig:gimbal}, is the fundamental component, which allows for Thrust Vector Control (TVC).
 Thrust is generated by a pair of contra-rotating brushless electric motors with 5 inch propellers.
 The motor pair is attached to an iron rod whose rotation is controlled by a servomotor, providing the first actuation degree of freedom.
 This innermost actuation mechanism is attached to a 3D printed outer ring which can rotate around an axis orthogonal to the inner one.
 A second servomotor controls rotation around this axis, providing the second actuation degree of freedom and completing the TVC gimbal.
 Each brushless motor can be controlled independently, allowing for the generation of a differential torque on the axis aligned with the thrust vector.
 This additional actuation input acts mainly on the yaw channel to prevent spinning motion or to actively control the yaw angle.